haydensprinkle/100DaysOfCode/README.md

     -Learned about relational vs. multidimensional databases
     -Learned various basic SQL commands
     -Created a basic website about lemurs as a class project

+Day 40 (02/09/2021)

+    -Worked through a quick mobile tutorial on PHP